Engineering · 8 MIN READ · DAN WHALEN · APR 13, 2023 · TAGS: Tech tools

 Early on we made a key design choice: we’d strongly prefer to only deal with cloud IAM credentials.
 Sure, technically we could create service account tokens in Kubernetes natively and use them to access the API, but this feels wrong for a few reasons:

-Given that design, let’s take a look at the recipes for GKE, AKS, and EKS.
+Given that design, let’s take a look at the recipes for Google Kubernetes Engine (GKE), Azure Kubernetes Service (AKS), and Amazon Elastic Kubernetes Service (EKS).

 Connecting to Google Kubernetes Engine (GKE)